UnschooledGamer/Acode/readme.md

 Also, ensure that your code is well-documented and includes comments where necessary.

 > [!Note]
-> You can use any package manager like npm or yarn or pnpm or bun.
+> You can use any package manager like npm or npm run or pnpm or bun.
 > You can use your editor specific Biomejs plugin for auto-formatting and linting based on Acode's configs.

 ## • Contributors